MicrosoftDocs/SupportArticles-docs/Teams/teams-sign-in/resolve-sign-in-errors.md

   - Microsoft Teams
 search.appverid:
   - MET150
-ms.date: 3/31/2022
+ms.date: 05/23/2022
 ---
 # Resolve sign-in errors in Teams

+If your users encounter errors when they try to sign in to Microsoft Teams, use the following steps to troubleshoot the problem:

+## Run the Teams Sign-in diagnostic

 > [!NOTE]
 > This feature requires a Microsoft 365 administrator account.
 This feature isn't available for Microsoft 365 Government, Microsoft 365 operated by 21Vianet, or Microsoft 365 Germany.
->
-If your users encounter errors when they try to sign in to Microsoft Teams, use the following steps to troubleshoot the problem:

-# Run the Teams Sign-in diagnostic:

     1. Select the following button to populate the diagnostic in the Microsoft 365 admin center:
         >[!div class="nextstepaction"]